Alonso Alfaro Ureña

 Featured Working Papers

-Abstract: This paper estimates the effects of foreign multinational corporations (MNCs) on workers.
-To that end, we combine microdata on all worker-firm and firm-firm relationships in Costa Rica with an instrumental variable strategy that exploits shocks to the size of MNCs in the country.
-First, using a within-worker event-study design, we find a direct MNC wage premium of nine percent.
+Abstract: This paper estimates the effects of multinational corporations (MNCs) on workers.
+To that end, we combine microdata on all formal worker-firm and firm-firm relationships in Costa Rica with an instrumental variable approach that exploits shocks to the size of MNCs in the country.
+First, using an event-study design, we find an MNC wage premium of nine percent.
 This premium reflects above market wages rather than compensation for disamenities.
-Next, we study the indirect effects of MNCs on workers in domestic firms.
-As MNCs bring jobs that pay a premium, they can improve the outside options of workers by altering both the level and composition of labor demand.
-MNCs can also enhance the performance of domestic employers through firm-level input-output linkages.
+Next, we study the effects of MNCs on workers in domestic firms.
+As MNCs bring jobs that pay a premium, they improve outside options by altering both the level and composition of labor demand.
+MNCs can also enhance the performance of domestic employers through input-output linkages.
 Shocks to firm performance may then pass through to wages.
 We show that the growth rate of annual earnings of a worker experiencing a one standard deviation increase in either her labor market or firm-level exposure to MNCs is one percentage point higher than that of an identical worker with no change in either MNC exposure.
 Finally, we develop a model to rationalize the reduced-form evidence and estimate structural parameters that govern wage setting in domestic firms.
 We model MNCs as paying a wage premium and buying inputs from domestic firms.
-To hire new workers, domestic firms need to incur recruitment and training costs.
-Model-based estimates reveal that workers in domestic firms are sensitive to improvements in outside options.
-Moreover, the marginal recruitment and training cost of the average domestic firm is estimated at 90% of the annual earnings of a worker earning the competitive market wage.
+When hiring workers, firms incur recruitment and training costs.
+We find that workers are sensitive to improvements in outside options.
+Moreover, we estimate that the marginal recruitment and training cost of the average domestic firm is 90% of the annual earnings of a worker earning the competitive market wage.
 This high cost allows incumbent workers to extract part of the increase in firm rents coming from intensified linkages with MNCs.

 (Mis)matching to Good Suppliers: Evidence from Transactions Microdata